Scroll Down for Competition Information and Details.

 – July 18, 2020 Top five proposals selected

-– July 25, 2020 Proposal finalist presentations (in-person or via video conference)
+– July 25, 2020 Proposal finalist presentations (via video conference)

 – August 7, 2020 Winning entries announced